MEPP-team/MEPP2/Install.md

 ````

 ### Build stage
 For the majority of the commandes refer to the above Linux section.
 The only difference might be that positionning environment variables is not necessary for OSX (since all dependencies are installed with the packaging system).
-For example building Mepp2 with CGAL, OpenMesh and GUI support is reduces to:
+For example building Mepp2 with CGAL, OpenMesh and GUI is reduced to:
 ````
   $ cmake -DBUILD_USE_GUI=ON -DCMAKE_BUILD_TYPE=Release ..
   $ make